web3privacy/web3privacy/README.md

 - [PivX](https://pivx.org) - Experience the freedom of global digital cash with SHIELD User Data Protection.
 Be your own bank with full control of your digital assets.
 - [Beam](https://beam.mw) - Best in class privacy coin and confidential DeFi platform.
 - [Oxen](https://oxen.io) - Oxen is a cryptocurrency powering a new class of interconnected privacy apps.
+- [PART](https://particl.io/coin) - A modern digital currency that respects your rights.
+- [Zano](https://zano.org) - Zano is the development of a scalable and secure coin, with confidential assets support.

 ## Infrastructure
 - [DarkFi](https://dark.fi) - DarkFi is a new Layer 1 blockchain, designed with anonymity at the forefront.
 It offers flexible private primitives that can be wielded to create any kind of application.